3D stereo view: History

-In 1833, an English scientist Charles Wheatstone, discovered that because human eyes are not exactly the same distance apart, objects viewed through eyes are not the same, thus creating an illusion of depth.
+In 1833, an English scientist Charles Wheatstone discovered stereopsis, the component of depth perception that arises due to binocular disparity.
+Binocular disparity comes from the human eyes having a distance between them: A 3D scene viewed through the left eye creates a slightly different image than the same scene viewed with the right eye, with the head kept in the same position.
 Five years later, according to what he discovered, he invented the stereoscope.

-The stereoscope is a binocular device through which a pair of monocular images was projected to both eyes in such a way that the optic axes converge at the same angle, which gives the impression of a 3D image.
-Since then, people began to understand the concept of stereo view.
-However, Wheatstone's invention was impractical until Sir David Brewster, a Scottish physicist and experimenter of optics, discovered that a 3D effect could be observed in repeated patterns with small difference in 1844.
+A stereoscope is a binocular device through which a pair of monocular images was projected to both eyes in such a way that the optic axes converge at the same angle, which gives the impression of a 3D image.
+Since then, people have begun to understand the concept of stereo view.
+Wheatstone's invention was impractical until Sir David Brewster, a Scottish physicist and experimenter of optics, discovered that a 3D effect could be observed in repeated patterns with small difference in 1844.
 Brewster used what he discovered in building the stereo camera.
 The stereo camera combined the refracting stereoscope with two separate cameras which were placed slightly apart.
 The monocular pictures through the cameras gave the resulting image a 3D effect.

-In 1846, W Rollman invented 3D anaglyphs, which are two sets of superimposed identical line drawing(one in blue and the other in red), which when viewed through red and blue glasses, appeared to be three-dimensional.
-And then in 1891, Louis Ducas du Haron created the first printed anaglyphs-photographs consisting of two negatives(one in blue or green, the other in red) printed on the same sheet of paper to form a stereoscopic photograph.
+In 1846, W Rollman invented 3D anaglyphs, which are two sets of superimposed identical line drawing (one in blue and the other in red), which when viewed through red and blue glasses, appeared to be three-dimensional.
+And then in 1891, Louis Ducas du Haron created the first printed anaglyphs-photographs consisting of two negatives (one in blue or green, the other in red) printed on the same sheet of paper to form a stereoscopic photograph.

 In 1930s, inventor Edwin Land replaced the red and green filters in the du Haron's anaglyphs with two planes of polarised light.

 In 1959, Dr. Bela Julesz, a psychologist researching on depth perception and pattern recognition, created random-dot stereo images, which are pictures consisting of a uniform, random distribution of dots.